Molecular Manufacturing for Intelligent Biomedical Engineering报告人:

-Dr. Kai Tao is a Professor at the School of Mechanical Engineering, Zhejiang University.
-Dr. Tao graduated his PhD from China University of Petroleum (East China), under the co-supervision of Prof. Jian R. Lu and Prof. Hai Xu, studying peptides-based soft materials and superstructures.
-He then joined Prof. Ehud Gazit’s lab at Tel Aviv University of Israel for postdoctoral research, studying biomimetic integration and engineering.
-After joining in Zhejiang University In 2020, Dr. Tao’s research interests focus on self-assembling manufacturing, biomimetic integration engineering and surface functional structures manufacturing, materials-structures-devices integration and biology-machine interfaces.
+Dr. Kai Tao is a Professor at the School of Mechanical Engineering and Hangzhou Global Science & Technology Innovation Center, Zhejiang University.
+Dr. Tao graduated his PhD from China University of Petroleum (East China) in 2013 and finished his postdoctoral research at Tel Aviv University in 2020.
+After joining in Zhejiang University, Dr. Tao’s research interests focus on molecular manufacturing, bio-organic self-assembly, superarchitectures & soft devices, materials-structures-devices integration and bio-machine interfaces.

 The emergence of precision and personalized medicine promotes the development of intelligent biomedical engineering (IBE) for biomedical and bio-machine interfaces, such as wearable batteries for power supply and flexible sensors for monitoring of metabolic activities.
 Albeit of the great progress of smart and flexible electronics, the intrinsic non-biocompatibility and functional distinction of the structural components severely restrict their extensive applications and integration for the IBE.
 Therefore, it is demanded to develop biocompatible alternatives, in order to engineer advanced multifunctional devices for various IBE applications.